desi-ivanov/dreamdiet/README.md

 Make the diet of your dreams: https://desi-ivanov.github.io/dreamdiet

-Create a nutirion plan based on your daily target of calories, proteins and fats.
+Create a nutirion plan based on your daily target of calories, carbohydrates, proteins and fats.

 ## Disclaimer